MicrosoftDocs/cpp-docs/docs/mfc/reference/cjumplist-class.md

 Specifies the target task path.

 *strCommandLineArgs*<br/>
-Specifies command line arguments of the executable specified by strTargetExecutablePath.
+Specifies command-line arguments of the executable specified by *strTargetExecutablePath*.

 *strTitle*<br/>
 Task name that will be displayed in the Destination List.